White dwarf: Cataclysmic variables

 Before accretion of material pushes a white dwarf close to the Chandrasekhar limit, accreted hydrogen-rich material on the surface may ignite in a less destructive type of thermonuclear explosion powered by hydrogen fusion.
 These surface explosions can be repeated as long as the white dwarf's core remains intact.
 This weaker kind of repetitive cataclysmic phenomenon is called a (classical) nova.
 Astronomers have also observed dwarf novae, which have smaller, more frequent luminosity peaks than the classical novae.
 These are thought to be caused by the release of gravitational potential energy when part of the accretion disc collapses onto the star, rather than through a release of energy due to fusion.
 In general, binary systems with a white dwarf accreting matter from a stellar companion are called cataclysmic variables.
 As well as novae and dwarf novae, several other classes of these variables are known, including polars and intermediate polars, both of which feature highly magnetic white dwarfs.
 Both fusion- and accretion-powered cataclysmic variables have been observed to be X-ray sources.

-Other non-pre-supernova binaries
+Other multiple-star systems

-Other non-pro-supernova binaries include binaries that consist of a main sequence star (or giant) and a white dwarf.
-The binary Sirius AB is probably the most famous example.
+Other binaries include those that consist of a main sequence star (or giant) and a white dwarf.
+The binary Sirius AB is an example pair of this type.
 White dwarfs can also exist as binaries or multiple star systems that only consist of white dwarfs.
-An example of a resolved triple white dwarf system is WD J1953-1019, discovered with Gaia DR2 data.
+An example of a resolved triple white dwarf system is WD J1953−1019, discovered with Gaia DR2 data.
 One interesting field is the study of remnant planetary systems around white dwarfs.
-While stars are bright and often outshine the exoplanets and brown dwarfs that orbit them, the white dwarfs are faint.
-This allows astronomers to study these brown dwarfs or exoplanets in more detail.
-The sub-brown dwarf around the white dwarf WD 0806−661 is one such example.
+It is expected that planets orbiting several AU from a star will survive the star's post-main-sequence transformation into a white dwarf.
+Moreover, white dwarfs, being much smaller and correspondingly less luminous than their progenitors, are less likely to outshine any bodies in orbit around them.
+This makes white dwarfs advantageous targets for direct-imaging searches for exoplanets and brown dwarfs.
+The first brown dwarf to be detected by direct imaging was the companion to the white dwarf GD 165 A, discovered in 1988.
+More recently, the white dwarf WD 0806−661 was found to have a cold companion body of substellar mass, variously described as a brown dwarf or an exoplanet.